 To view the Hunter Education classroom course schedule, click here.

 Resident Nova Scotians over 14 have the option to take the online course by registering at www.hmcgroup.ca/education.

-Once an applicant has completed the interactive online course and quizzes and is ready to write their final exam they contact the nearest Department of Natural Resources office (or a certified Hunter Education instructor) to schedule an appointment to do so.
+Once an applicant has completed the interactive online course and quizzes and is ready to write their final exam they contact the nearest Department of Lands and Forestry office (or a certified Hunter Education instructor) to schedule an appointment to do so.
 When they arrive for their appointment they must bring the following items: Certificate of Completion from www.huntercourse.com AND proof of completing the Canadian Firearms safety course.